Classes

 • Canoeing

-• Basic instructions are given before students venture out onto the water to try canoeing for themselves.
-Canoeing techniques, water safety, and procedures will be covered by the instructor.
-All participants must wear a personal flotation device (life jacket) at all times.
+water safety, and procedures will be covered by the instructor before students venture out onto the water to try canoeing for themselves.
+All participants must wear shoes and a personal flotation device (life jacket) at all times.

 • Orienteering